GalynaBenitsky/cryptoTracker/README.md

 # Crypto Tracker

-App built with React, HTML5, CSS3, BOOTSTRAP.
+App built with React, HTML5, CSS3, BOOTSTRAP and REST APIs.

 To fetching the crypto price details i was using https://www.coingecko.com/en/api.